dagbjorn/microcoffee/README.md

 microcoffee-order | 8082
 microcoffee-database | 27017

-:warning: If you change any of the environment properties you need to rebuild the Docker image.
+:warning: If you change any of the environment properties, you need to rebuild the Docker image.

 ## Setting up the database